dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 *Social Network*.
 The Task Positive network is activated when given some analytic tasks, like programming, financial number crunching, math or physics.
 It's part of our executive function.
-When it's activated, it also blocks our other possibilities.
+When it's activated, it suppresses other aspects of our mind.

 In particular, its activation suppresses the Social Network, which is a component of the *Default Mode Network*.
 The Social Network helps you deal with social & emotional issues.
 Recent studies have shown that the TPN and the SN are almost completely independent and have very little neural overlap.
-Furthermore, they suppress each other.
+Again, it has been demonstrated that they suppress each other.
 So if you're focused on analytical tasks, then you are less proficient at processing social and emotional issues, until you switch gears.
-Further still, I hypothesize that is likely not efficient for your brain to do that.
+Further still, I hypothesize switching gears itself likely is inefficient for your brain to do.
 And so, when you have someone at your workplace who doesn't have to focus analytically (or effectively doesn't!) and they spread toxic social/emotional issues, then how do you think that contributes to the overall functioning of your teams?

 And perhaps just targeting one person, who isn't very good at social/emotional issues in the first place -- I.E. *ME* -- then guess